moleculerjs/site/source/docs/broker.md

 ```

 ## Internal services
-The broker contains some internal services to check the health of node or get broker statistics.
+The broker contains some internal services to check the node health or get broker statistics.
 You can disable it with the `internalServices: false` broker option within the constructor.

 ### List of nodes
 This actions lists all connected nodes.